Mark Toth

 About me

 I am a Ph.D. student in economics at the University of Bonn.
-My research explores the intersection of macroeconomics and urban economics with a focus on spatial housing market dynamics.
+In my research, I explore the intersection of macroeconomics and spatial economics with a focus on housing markets.
+My approach is equally theoretical and empirical.
 Please find my CV here.

 Papers

-The role of city structure in monetary policy transmission
+The role of spatial structure in monetary policy transmission

 Work in progress.